Disclosures, Good Writing, and Consumer Education vs. Rules and Guidelines

 Recycled glass or paper for bottling and labels?
 Ink (organic?), Percentages?

-Any recycling programs for bottles, other waste products?
+Any recycling programs for bottles or other waste products?

 What’s Your Story?